packetcat/mastodon-documentation/Running-Mastodon/Production-Guide.md

 ### node.js Repository

-You will need to add a new external repository so we can have the version of [node.js](https://nodejs.org/en/) required.
+You will need to add an external repository so we can have the version of [node.js](https://nodejs.org/en/) required.

 Download this script: